Determine if a String is a valid number in Java

 1 2 3 4 5 6 7 8 9 10 |

-import org.apache.commons.lang3.StringUtils; class IsNumeric { public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + StringUtils.isNumeric(s)); } } |
+import org.apache.commons.lang3.StringUtils; class Main { public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + StringUtils.isNumeric(s)); } } |

-5. Using Wrapper classes built-in methods:
+5. Using Wrapper classes built-in methods

-The idea is to parse a String by Integer.parseInt() or Long.parseLong(), which generates a NumberFormatException for non-numeric strings.
-Notice that this method fails when the value is outside the range for int or long respectively.
+The idea is to parse a string by Integer.parseInt() or Long.parseLong(), which generates a NumberFormatException for non-numeric strings.
+Notice that this method fails when the value is outside the range for int or long, respectively.

-class IsNumeric { public static boolean isNumeric(String s) { try { Integer.parseInt(s); } catch (NumberFormatException ex) { return false; } return true; } public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + isNumeric(s)); } } |
+class Main { public static boolean isNumeric(String s) { try { Integer.parseInt(s); } catch (NumberFormatException ex) { return false; } return true; } public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + isNumeric(s)); } } |

 Output: